REBELinBLUE/kube-guide/3-tutorial.md

 ![Certificate Error](./images/browser4.png)

-Now we will update the *Ingress* to use the certificate we previously created.
+Let's update the *Ingress* to use the certificate we previously created.
 To do this we add `spec.tls` to the *Ingress*, this tells the *Ingress Controller* where it can find the certificate and which host it applies to (as you can have multiple hosts in the same *Ingress*).